 Upgrading the customer experience means finding ways to reduce friction in the online shopping experience.
 Brands can do this by offering seamless, omnichannel shopping, the use of augmented reality (AR) that allows customers to “try out” products virtually, and strategic communication with the customer to ensure the customer feels connected to your brand.

-Getting the customer’s attention is at the forefront of all customer acquisition strategy.
-Pinterest is fast becoming one of the best customer acquisition tools for DTC brands because the majority of their users are making non branded searches.
+Getting the customer’s attention is at the forefront of all customer acquisition strategies.
+Pinterest is fast becoming one of the best customer acquisition tools for DTC brands because the majority of their users are making non-branded searches.
 This allows DTC brands to get their products discovered by an increasing number of potential buyers.
-Other platforms like YouTube, TikTok, and podcasts are great tools for DTC brands, especially as the cost of advertising on platforms like Google, Instagram and Facebook, continues to skyrocket.
+Other platforms like YouTube, TikTok, and podcasts are great tools for DTC brands, especially as the cost of advertising on platforms like Google, Instagram, and Facebook, continues to skyrocket.
 In all social channels, DTC brands need to use creative marketing that brings in customers who don’t feel like they are being sold to.

 At the end of the third quarter, 2020, E-commerce sales accounted for 14.1% of total retail sales, a 36.7% increase from the year before. (source: census.gov).
 This sudden increase in ecommerce shopping has brought us a very crowded online market, heading into 2021.

 The ecommerce trends brought on by the COVID-19 pandemic have created an increasingly competitive arena for DTC brands.
 Legacy DTC brands are increasing their marketing budgets in an effort to stay relevant and traditional brick-and-mortar retailers continue to push for online sales so they can reach consumers who are staying home.

 Amidst this competitive landscape, focusing on these three strategies can help brands succeed in 2021.

 Consumers are shopping online more and more, but the comforts and social experience of in-person shopping are still a top priority.